klasmodin/klasmodin.github.io/_posts/2025-03-17-what-is-the-matrix.md

 These words grew in me over the years.
 They evolved into a mantra, applicable to mathematics, science, and life in general:
 "The more I learn, the more I realize I don't know."
-There's beauty in this awareness.
-It whispers of a world of possibilities.
+There's beauty in this awareness, a whisper of a world of possibilities.

-The course in Linear Algebra transfigured my view of mathematics.
-It was no longer about memorizing algorithms.
+The course in Linear Algebra transfigured my view of mathematics, which from there on was no longer about memorizing algorithms.
 Linear Algebra is a self-contained theory.
-It's abstract, yet concrete because it's geometric so it evokes mental pictures.
+It's abstract, yet concrete because it's geometric, and geometry evokes mental pictures.
 Soon after the course ended, I decided to quit engineering in favor of full-time mathematics studies.

 <p style="text-align: center;">~</p>